charleszwang/GoogleTakeoutLivePhotosHelper/README.md

 - Ensure tkinter is installed: `python -c "import tkinter"`
 - On Linux: `sudo apt install python3-tk`
 - Use CLI mode as fallback

+**"Directory structure validation failed"**
+- Ensure you've properly merged all Google Takeout ZIP files
+- Look for folders named "Google Photos", "Photos from YYYY", etc.
+- The tool will still work but may be less accurate

+**"Duplicate file names found"**
+- This happens when Google Takeout exports contain duplicates
+- Use `--show-issues` to see detailed information
+- Consider manually reviewing conflicted files
+- The tool will still process files but pairing may be affected

+**"Potential matching conflicts detected"**
+- Multiple files with same base name found
+- Use `--verbose --dry-run` to see which files conflict
+- Some Live Photos may not pair correctly
+- Consider using `--show-issues` for detailed analysis

 ## 🤝 Contributing